jadecobra/python_tdd_exercises/source/functions.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Wait a minute!
 Something is not quite right here.
-The definition for a ``passthrough`` function was that it returned the same thing it was given, the test passes when ``False`` is given as input, will it still pass when another value is given or will it always return ``False``?
+The definition for a ``passthrough`` function was that it returned the same thing it was given, the test passes when :doc:`False </data structures: booleans>` is given as input, will it still pass when another value is given or will it always return :doc:`False </data structures: booleans>`?
 There is a way to find out, What if I test it

 *